Courses

 RUSS 202(S) SEM Advanced Russian II

-RUSS 203 SEM Nineteenth-Century Russian Literature
+RUSS 203 SEM Nineteenth-Century Russian Literature in Translation

-Last offered Fall 2021
+Last offered Fall 2023

-This course surveys Soviet and Russian cultural history of the 20th- and 21st-centuries through the history of the cinematic medium.
-We will watch and analyze key films of this period--films by Eisenstein, Vertov, Tarkovsky, Muratova, Balabanov, Zviagintsev, and Fedorchenko among others--from a double perspective.
-On the one hand, we will study the cultural and historical contexts of the Soviet Union and Russia; on the other hand, we will learn the formal and stylistic aspects of the cinematic medium as it developed historically (from silent, to sound, to color, to digital etc.).
-From this double perspective, we will try to answer a larger question that underlies this course: What kind of historical thinking can we learn through cinema as a medium?
+This course surveys history of the twentieth-century Russia and the Soviet Union through the prism of the cinematic medium.
+We will watch and analyze key films of this period--films by Eisenstein, Vertov, Tarkovsky, Shepit'ko, Balabanov, and Fedorchenko among others--from a double perspective.
+On the one hand, we will study the cultural and historical contexts of the Soviet Union and Russia; on the other hand, we will learn the formal and stylistic aspects of the cinematic medium.
+From this double perspective, we will try to answer the following questions: How does cinema reflect and reframe Russia's and Soviet Union's imperial legacy?
+How does political "thaws" and "freezes" in the region change cinema as an industry and as an artform?
+What can we learn from the cinema of this period about the current war that Russia is waging against Ukraine?
+What kind of history we can learn through analyzing cinematic medium?
 In other words, we will take cinema neither simply as a direct reflection of state ideology nor as pure aesthetic form or entertainment for the masses.
-Rather, we will approach the films of this period as audio-visual texts that are rich in historical content and require our informed and attentive interpretation. [ more ]
+Rather, we will approach the films of this period as audio-visual texts that are rich in historical content and require our informed and attentive interpretation.
+By the end of this course, you will acquire a wide-ranging knowledge about the twentieth-century Russian and Soviet cinema, history, and culture.
+Upon successful completion of the course, you will train your eyes to enrich your film watching experience and sharpen your thinking about cinema as a medium to understand culture and history.
+To do so you will practice analyzing film style, reading scholarly texts critically, and writing about it. [ more ]

 RUSS 210 TUT Tolstoy: The Major Novels